ncolesummers/data-structures/README.md

 - **Component interface** defines the default behavior of all objects and behaviors for accessing the components of the composite.
 - The *composite* and *component* classes implement the component interface.
 - The *client* interacts with the component interface to invoke methods in the composite.

+#### Decorator
+In a scenario where class responsibilities are removed or added, the decorator pattern is applied.
+The decorator pattern helps with sublassing when modifying functionality, instead of static inheritance.

+The **single responsibility principle** can be achieved using a decorator.

+##### Use Cases
+-  *window components*
+-  *object modeling*

+##### Components
+- component interface
+- concrete component class - implements the component interface
+- decorator class - implements the component interface and extends functionality in the same method or additional ones.
+The decorator base can be a particapant representing the base class for all decorators.